x

 When a dispute arises between individuals, companies or other organisations, litigating in court can be a lengthy, expensive and sometimes avoidable process.
 Regardless of whether you are involved in a family dispute, commercial dispute or insurance dispute, court proceedings can be a time-consuming and often costly experience.
 Alternate dispute resolution (ADR) is an option that can save both time and money.

 One of the most common and popular methods of resolving disputes is mediation.
-It is also the most informal option for resolving a dispute and is often a very successful way of obtaining resolution.
+It is also the most informal option for resolving a dispute and is often a very successful way of obtaining a resolution.

 It is essential to be aware of the key benefits of mediation and how it compares to other methods, as this can help when deciding how to resolve a dispute.